{{ item.label }}: {{ item.title }}

 This conference will enable you to:

-• Reflect on the delay to the Liberty Protection Safeguards and implications for practice
+• Reflect on the Liberty Protection Safeguards 2026 consultation and practical implications to prepare for the transition

 • Understand and improve the existing Deprivation of Liberty Safeguards